NFL picks for Week 18, AI-generated score predictions, best bets

 SportsLine AI evaluated the Week 18 NFL odds and revealed its NFL score predictions and best NFL picks

-The NFL Week 18 schedule features two games on Saturday and 14 on Sunday, including a 'Sunday Night Football' matchup between the Baltimore Ravens and Pittsburgh Steelers.
+The NFL Week 18 schedule features 14 games on Sunday, including an 'SNF' matchup between the Baltimore Ravens and Pittsburgh Steelers.
 The AFC North title and a playoff spot will be on the line when Derrick Henry and the Ravens battle Aaron Rodgers and the Pittsburgh Steelers.
-The NFC South championship will also be on the line when the Carolina Panthers take on the Tampa Bay Buccaneers on Saturday afternoon.
-The Ravens are favored by 3.5 points at DraftKings Sportsbook, while the Seahawks are 2.5-point favorites.
+The Ravens are favored by 3.5 points at DraftKings Sportsbook, as Lamar Jackson (back) will be back under center for Baltimore.

-Sunday's largest spreads include Titans vs. Jaguars (-13.5), Colts vs. Texans (-10.5) and Dolphins vs. Patriots (-11.5).
-Besides the Seahawks vs. 49ers, the smallest spreads in Week 18 include Saints vs. Falcons (-3.5), Lions vs. Bears (-3) on Sunday and Panthers vs. Buccaneers (-3) on Saturday.
-Seattle, San Francisco and Denver all face scenarios where if they win, then they claim their respective conference's No. 1 overall seed.
+Sunday's largest spreads include Titans vs. Jaguars (-13.5), Broncos vs. Chargers (+14) and Dolphins vs. Patriots (-11.5).
+The smallest spreads in Week 18 include Saints vs. Falcons (-3.5) and Lions vs. Bears (-3).
+Denver has a scenario where if it wins, then it claims the AFC's top overall seed.

 Before making any Week 18 NFL picks or NFL score predictions on those games or others, you need to see the NFL against the spread, over/under and money line predictions powered by the self-learning SportsLine AI.